 The Nunavut Housing Corporation is guided by the following Inuit societal values or Inuit Qaujimajatuqangit.
-These values are embedded in "The Blueprint for Action on Housing: an Action Plan to Address Nunavut's Housing Crisis," and shaped the strategic direction set out in "Igluliuqatigiilauqta: Let's Build a Home Together", the Government of Nunavut's Long-Term Comprehensive Housing and Homelessness Strategy and Framework.
+These values are embedded in "The Blueprint for Action on Housing: an Action Plan to Address Nunavut's Housing Crisis" and shaped the strategic direction set out in "Igluliuqatigiingniq: Building Houses Together".